alex-c/OpenMTS/README.md

 ## Project Structure

 The [mts-backend](./mts-backend) directory contains the .NET Core backend service of OpenMTS.
+The [mts-backend/sql](./mts-backend/sql) directory contains SQL scripts to set up the PostgreSQL and TimescaleDB database(s).

 The [mts-frontend](./mts-frontend) directory contains the Vue.js frontend of OpenMTS.